Home (Phillip Phillips song): In popular culture

 Phillips performed this song during the 36th Annual Capitol Fourth on July 4, 2012.
 The song quickly became a song popularly used as backing soundtrack in films, television shows, and commercials after its release.
 It appeared in the trailer for the film Trouble with the Curve, the trailer for the 2014 Disneynature film Bears, as well as the ending credits of Parental Guidance and Monster Trucks.
 It was in a television commercial for Extreme Makeover: Home Edition, played at the end of Suburgatory episode "Krampus," and was performed as a mash-up with Simon & Garfunkel's "Homeward Bound" on Glee.
 The song was used in a number of commercials – it was first used in a commercial for American Family Insurance in the US, then Vizio, Coldwell Banker, Mazda, and Walmart.
 It was also used by Tim Hortons in their advertisement for their new Tassimo T-discs in Canada, and by Vax in the United Kingdom.

 On April 17, 2013, two days after the Boston Marathon bombing, the song was used in a photo montage dedicated to the first responders, as part of the pre-game ceremony before the Boston Bruins game against the Buffalo Sabres at the TD Garden, in Boston, Massachusetts.
 The song was also used to close out the 2014 Dinesh D'Souza film America: Imagine the World Without Her in a 3-minute sequence celebrating the values of United States.

 In 2016, the song was used in the US version of The Passion.
 It is sung by Jencarlos and Prince Royce and appears on the official soundtrack album.

 In November 2020, the song was among 20 songs that President Barack Obama said defined his presidency.

 Use in the Olympics

 NBC featured "Home" during segments profiling the U.S. women's gymnastics team during its coverage of the 2012 United States Olympic Trials and the 2012 Summer Olympics.
-The song had been introduced to NBC's Olympics producer David Michaels (brother of Al Michaels) by his sister Megan.
-She was in turn, contacted by Phillips' manager from 19 Entertainment, who referred him to Michaels to coordinate its use.
+The song had been introduced to NBC's Olympics producer David Michaels (brother of Al Michaels) by his daughter Megan.
+She was in turn, contacted by Phillips' manager Myles Lewis from 19 Entertainment, who referred him to Michaels to coordinate its use.
 The usage of the song by NBC caused "Home" to experience a major resurgence in sales.

 In response, Phillips commented that "It's an honor for them to use that song, and I'm so proud of it and how well it has done."